keita/rtask/README.txt

 Copyright:: © Keita Yamaguchi, 2008.
 All rights reserved.
 License::   Ruby License

-RTask provides easy way to release Ruby’s gem packages.
+RTask provides easy way to release RubyGems packages.
 This also provides useful Rake tasks for releasing packages and uploading documents.

 == Usage